 We have all seen the commercial, “One pill a day, 24 hours, zero heartburn!”
 These medications are advertised as safe and effective, but there are serious life-threatening side effects that drug manufacturers have failed to warn about for long-term use.

-If this applies to you, we can pursue compensation related to:
+If this applies to you, you may be entitled to compensation for:

 - Medical expenses

 - Funeral expenses (in the event of wrongful death)